-Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 Description of assessment procedure and example of probes CEC Standard 4 Candidate uses multiple methods of assessment and data sources in making educational decisions.
+Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 individuals with exceptionalities. areas.
+Description of assessment procedure and example of probes CEC Standard 4 Candidate uses multiple methods of assessment and data sources in making educational decisions.
 Candidate DOES NOT identify and/or describe a nonbiased assessment of target behavior OR identifies a biased assessment of target behavior.
 Candidate DOES NOT identify and describe assessment procedures that directly related to individualized behavioral objective OR candidate identifies and describes assessment procedures that ARE NOT directly related to the behavioral objective.
-Candidate DOES NOT describe and provide examples of CBM probes that: Use constant time Contain constant number of items Remain constant in difficulty level OR Candidate describes and provides examples of CBM probes that DO NOT: Use constant time Contain constant number of items Candidate describes and provides examples of CBM probes that DO NOT: Use constant time Candidate DOES NOT employ clear rules for instructional decision-making.
+Candidate DOES NOT describe and provide examples of CBM probes that: Use constant time Contain constant number of items Remain constant in difficulty level Candidate describes and provides examples of CBM probes that DO NOT: Use constant time Candidate nonstant number of items Remain constant number of items OR Contain constant in difficulty level Candidate DOES NOT employ clear rules for instructional decisionmaking.
 Candidate identifies and describes a nonbiased assessment of target behavior.
 Candidate identifies and describes assessment procedures that directly related to individualized behavioral objective.
 Candidate describes and provides examples of CBM probes that: Use constant time Contain constant number of items Remain constant in difficulty level Candidate employs clear rules for instructional decision-making.
 Candidate identifies and describes a nonbiased assessment of target behavior.
 Candidate identifies and describes assessment procedures that directly related to individualized behavioral objective.
 Candidate describes and provides examples of CBM probes that: Use constant time Contain constant number of items Remain constant in difficulty level Candidate employs clear rules for instructional decision-making.
 Candidate presents an innovative application of the concepts OR provides unusual depth and integration to the description of all areas.